In This Guide

 - Use an effective flea treatment on all pets in the household.
 Most dog hot spots are caused by a flea allergy—even one flea bite in an allergic dog can cause significant itching and a rash of hot spots to appear.
 If you have a heavy flea infestation in your house or yard, then you will need to treat the environment for fleas as well.

-- To prevent ear infections, apply ear drops that dry and acidify your dog’s ears after swimming or baths, and/or put cotton balls in your dog’s ears during baths or swimming (don’t forget to remove them!).
-Find out more about cleaning your dog’s ears.
+- Apply ear drops that dry and acidify your dog’s ears after swimming or baths to prevent ear infections.
+It also helps to put cotton balls in your dog’s ears during baths or swimming (don’t forget to remove them!).

-- If your dog is licking or chewing excessively because they are bored or have behavioral issues, decrease boredom with interactive toys or food puzzles and increasing training and exercise, and visit a veterinary behaviorist for more severe compulsive disorders.
+- Decrease boredom with interactive toys or food puzzles if your dog is licking or chewing excessively because they are bored or have behavioral issues.
+Increasing training and exercise is also recommended.
+Visit a veterinary behaviorist for more severe compulsive disorders.

 - Clean skin folds on the face or around the tail regularly with an antiseptic wipe.